 For the history buffs a tour of the ancient ruins at Akrotiri prehistoric city is a must.
 Not unlike Pompei, it was buried by volcanic ash in a volcanic eruption in the 16th century BC and has been extensively excavated from its ashy tomb.

 As with most days the last tender was at 7pm, shortly after which we set sail for Crete.
 It was almost impossible to tell when we were moving and the sea was so calm that there was never any perceptible movement even when leaving port.

 Day 6 Crete

-The ship docked at 7am in the port of Souda, located around 6km form the town centre.
+The ship docked at 7am in the port of Souda, located around 6km from the town centre.

 Transport into the town was easy with a bus terminus just outside the port gates (2 euros) .
 We took the bus into Chania centre (20 minutes) and got off where the bus turns to return to the port.
 The stop was outside the Old Chania Market – also called Agora.
 Use the same stop outside the market to get the bus back to Souda cruise ship port.